Coaching Now; Generation Z and the Art of the Compromise

 An example of this: When working in any team environment communication is key to be successful.
 One area where my team knows they need to improve is with on-court communication.
 While I suggested/dictated to the team that we needed to work on this specific area, I collaborated with them on what our communication would be.
 I shared with the team how my previous teams have communicated in the past.
 The current team didn’t agree on specific terms, so we collaborated to come up with phrases that the current team would be comfortable using.
 To me the impactful area in this case is that the team simply communicate effectively, and everyone uses the same terms, so we all understand the communication.
 Whether they call something 4, 1+3, or 2+2 doesn’t matter – so long as everyone uses the same term and they are using it at the appropriate time.

 While change management and creating buy-in with today’s young people isn’t impossible, generational differences have changed the landscape of coaching and managing.
 Methods that were effective in the past with previous generations can cause resentment and may have the opposite of your desired effect.
 In order to gain buy-in, be willing to do what you ask your team to do (at least initially).
-Then when formulating a plan to make specific changes, think about the impact of the change along with the possible positive and negative consequences of selecting a specific methodology and then choose the best one to have the greatest perceived impact.
+When formulating a plan to make specific changes, think about the impact of the change along with the possible positive and negative consequences of selecting a specific methodology and then choose the best approach to have the greatest perceived impact.